for Veterans and the Public

 What is informed consent?

 You will also go through a process called informed consent.
 The doctors and nurses will explain exactly what will happen during the clinical trial.
 They will answer your questions and tell you about the risks and benefits of the clinical trial.
 They will ask you to sign a document called a consent form.
 When you sign this form, you are saying that you understand what is going to happen and that you agree to participate.
+Participation in any clinical trial is voluntary and choosing not to participate will not affect your VA medical care.
 Even after you have started a clinical trial, you are free to quit at any time for any reason.
 Quitting early will not affect your medical care in the future.

 What are the different types of clinical trials?